m-murray52/HolograPy/README.md

 https://user-images.githubusercontent.com/87316384/174856211-bcbdc024-8d33-4bf7-af13-d6799a9e913a.mp4

 Note that the above example is demonstrated on Linux, on Mac the syntax is the same.
 On Windows, in the commandline or PowerShell, replace the forward slashes, "/", with back slashes, "\".
 In all cases make sure to be in the working directory of `curve_fit_Bragg.py` and make sure that the `file` commandline argument points to the location of the CSV file you wish to analyse.
+So simply run the code as shown from the correct directory, point to the file to be analysed, and press `Enter` on your keyboard.